 A cup of shredded bok choy provides only 9 calories, barely enough to worry about counting its carb content.
 This is also a great vegetable to add to a stir fry or curry recipe.

-One cup of broccoli provides 30 calories, 5.8 grams carbs, and 2.3 grams fiber.
-Roasted broccoli with a little olive oil, salt, and pepper makes a great low carb side to most meals.
+One cup of broccoli provides 30 calories, 5.8 grams of carbs, and 2.3 grams of fiber.
+Roasted broccoli with a little olive oil, salt, and pepper makes a great low-carb side to most meals.

 12. Brussels Sprouts

 A cup of Brussels sprouts provides 38 calories and 7.9 grams of carbs.
 Yet, it offers approximately 4 grams of net carbs.
 They are also a great source of vitamin K.

 Brussel sprouts are great roasted in the oven or even prepared in an air fryer if possible.

 A cup of cabbage provides 22 calories, 5.2 grams of carbs, and 2.2 grams of fiber.

 Consider adding cabbage to a stir fry with cauliflower rice and chicken or meat.
 Cabbage can also be grilled as a side dish.